simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-01-04
+<br />**Date image released:**  2024-01-05
+<br />**This image is owned by:**  Fred Zimmer
-<br />**Title of the image:**  Zeta Oph: Runaway Star
+<br />**Title of the image:**  Trapezium: At the Heart of Orion
-<br />**Description for the image:**  Like a ship plowing through cosmic seas, runaway star Zeta Ophiuchi produces the arcing interstellar bow wave or bow shock seen in this stunning infrared portrait.
-In the false-color view, bluish Zeta Oph, a star about 20 times more massive than the Sun, lies near the center of the frame, moving toward the left at 24 kilometers per second.
-Its strong stellar wind precedes it, compressing and heating the dusty interstellar material and shaping the curved shock front.
-What set this star in motion?
-Zeta Oph was likely once a member of a binary star system, its companion star was more massive and hence shorter lived.
-When the companion exploded as a supernova catastrophically losing mass, Zeta Oph was flung out of the system.
-About 460 light-years away, Zeta Oph is 65,000 times more luminous than the Sun and would be one of the brighter stars in the sky if it weren't surrounded by obscuring dust.
-The image spans about 1.5 degrees or 12 light-years at the estimated distance of Zeta Ophiuchi.
-In January 2020, NASA placed the Spitzer Space Telescope in safe mode, ending its 16 successful years of exploring the cosmos.
+<br />**Description for the image:**  Near the center of this sharp cosmic portrait, at the heart of the Orion Nebula, are four hot, massive stars known as the Trapezium.
+Gathered within a region about 1.5 light-years in radius, they dominate the core of the dense Orion Nebula Star Cluster.
+Ultraviolet ionizing radiation from the Trapezium stars, mostly from the brightest star Theta-1 Orionis C powers the complex star forming region's entire visible glow.
+About three million years old, the Orion Nebula Cluster was even more compact in its younger years and a dynamical study indicates that runaway stellar collisions at an earlier age may have formed a black hole with more than 100 times the mass of the Sun.
+The presence of a black hole within the cluster could explain the observed high velocities of the Trapezium stars.
+The Orion Nebula's distance of some 1,500 light-years would make it one of the closest known black holes to planet Earth.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2401/ZetaOph_spitzer_4015.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2401/Image964.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).